qhr961217-CMU/2PC-FSP/README.md

 3. If the server does not get response (include `"timeout"`) from any one of the users, the server will never make decision result.

-4. If the server does not get all the `"ACKs"` from users, this commit process will never finish.
+4. If the server does not get all the `"ACKs"` from users, this commit process will never `finish`.

 5. If the server make the decision as `"commit"`, all of the users will never received the decision `"abort"`.